Survivor Series (1994): Event

 The team of Guts and Glory, consisting of Lex Luger, Adam Bomb, Mabel, and The Smoking Gunns (Billy Gunn and Bart Gunn), faced The Million Dollar Team, made up of Tatanka, Bam Bam Bigelow, King Kong Bundy, and The Heavenly Bodies (Tom Prichard and Jimmy Del Ray) in the next match.
 Guts and Glory took the early lead when Mabel pinned Prichard after performing a crossbody from the second rope.
 Mabel fought Bundy and Bigelow, but he was counted out after clotheslining Bigelow out of the ring.
 Bigelow then performed a moonsault on Bomb and got a pinfall.
 Luger and Del Ray fought back and forth until Luger performed a running forearm smash on Del Ray to get the pinfall.
 The Smoking Gunns were eliminated next, as Tatanka pinned Bart and Bundy pinned Billy.
 Luger fought back by pinning Tatanka with a small package.
 Seven seconds later, Bundy pinned Luger after performing a splash to get the victory.
 Bundy, Bigelow, and Tatanka continued to attack Luger after the match until Luger's team returned to the ring to save him.

 The main event was next, featuring The Undertaker versus Yokozuna in a casket match with Chuck Norris as the special outside referee.
 The Undertaker gained the early advantage, but Yokozuna reversed the momentum with a Samoan drop.
 He tried to put The Undertaker in the casket, but The Undertaker fought back.
 Yokozuna next performed a leg drop and placed The Undertaker in the casket.
 Before Yokozuna could close the lid, however, The Undertaker attacked him and the two wrestlers fought while standing in the casket.
 During the scuffle inside the casket, Mr. Fuji tried to interfere by grabbing the Undertaker from the back of his hair but he turned around, stalked Fuji and grabbed him with both hands on his throat.
 Cornette attempted to interfere as well, but he was struck down by the Undertaker.
 The Undertaker performed a clothesline from the top rope and placed Yokozuna in the casket.
 King Kong Bundy and Bam Bam Bigelow came down the aisle toward the ring, but Chuck Norris blocked their path.
 While Norris was distracted, however, Irwin R. Schyster entered the ring from the other side and attacked The Undertaker.
 He placed The Undertaker in the casket, but The Undertaker recovered before Yokozuna could close the lid.
 Jeff Jarrett tried to interfere on Yokozuna's behalf, but Norris stopped him with a superkick.
-The Undertaker performed a DDT and a big boot on Yokozuna.
-He then rolled his opponent in to the casket along with the Japanese flag that was snatched from Fuji's hand, and snapped in two, and closed the lid to gain the victory.
+The Undertaker performed a DDT and a big boot on Yokozuna, who fell through the ropes and into the casket.
+Undertaker then snatched the Japanese flag from Fuji's hand, and snapped in two, and slammed the lid to gain the victory.